 Treasurer/Chair: Fundraising & Grants (Co-Founder)

 Mary Backer has a B.A. in American Studies from Notre Dame and a Masters in Library Sciences.
 Mary worked in publishing before leaving the 9-5 world to care for her three daughters.
 For the last several years, she has dedicated her energies to supporting her daughters' schools and athletic pursuits.
 She served as a Girl Scout leader for all three girls and on the GS Encinitas Service Unit Team for all three daughters.
 Mary's community contributions have also included serving on the Committee for the local Young Life Capernaum and Young Life fundraising committee for 4 years.
 Mary served on the Board for NCL, Inc. Surf Cities Chapter as VP of Standards and Hours.
 She also served on the Special Education Forum for the San Dieguito Union High School District and actively fundraises to find a cure for Rett Sydrome through the Rett Syndrome Research Trust.
 Mary's other contributions to Beacons, Inc. have included being the nonprofit's President (2020 - 2022), Vice President (2019), Treasurer and Corporate Secretary (2018), and Director of Human Resources.
-Mary has been featured in the San Diego Voyager and was recently recognized as a 2022 "Woman of Impact," in nonprofit leadership by the Carlsbad Chamber of Commerce. (back to top)
+Mary has been featured in the San Diego Voyager and was recently recognized as a 2022 "Woman of Impact," in nonprofit leadership by the Carlsbad Chamber of Commerce.
+Mary also chaired the 2021 and 2022 annual fundraisers for Beacons. (back to top)